How to: Update and Conditionally Update Key/Value Pairs

 fullPartTime=IF(fullPartTime="full","fullTime",fullPartTime)

-3. Connect the output port (right) of the dtTable Input operator to the input port (left) of the Create Field operator.
+3. Connect the output port (right) of the dtTable Input operator to the input port (left) of the employment Create Field operator.

 Configure the Console Operators